quantum-labs-ai-ml/ai-quantum/README.md

 # AI Quantum 💻🤖

-Demo project using AI and Quantum for AI Agents
+Demo project using AI and Quantum for AI

 ## Roadmap